Aruna-Narayanasamy/Bioinformatics-Project-/06 - Gene Mutation Analysis.md

 ## 6.Incorporating Mutation Changes into the Nucleotide Sequence
   - I manually opened each reference nucleotide FASTA in VS Code and edited the sequence for each gene’s mutations..
-  - Used the *HGVSg notation* to locate the exact nucleotide position that needed modification.
+  - I used the *HGVSg notation* to locate the exact nucleotide position that needed modification.
   - Different types of gene mutations require different sequence changes.
      ### In this analysis, I worked with three mutation types:
       - Missense mutations : Replaced a single nucleotide (E.g: C → T).